DECEMBER 15, 2016

 1955 - Billy May and His Orchestra (with May conducting his own arrangements to Conrad Gozzo, Mannie Klein, Vito Mangano, and Uan Rasey on trumpet, Francis Howard, Ed Kusby, Tommy Pederson, and Si Zentner on trombone, Skeets Herfurt and Wilbur Schwartz on alto saxophone, Fred Falensby and Ted Nash on tenor saxophone, Chuck Gentry on baritone saxophone, Paul Smith on piano, Al Hendrickson on guitar, Joe Mondragon on bass, and Alvin Stoller on drums) record the titles "Mad About The Boy" and "Fascinatin' Rhythm" at Capitol Records Melrose Avenue studios in Hollywood, California.
 Capitol Records will issue both titles on the album "Dance To The Bands!"
 (TBO 727).

-1955 - Pianist Joe Bushkin and His Orchestra (Abe Osser conducting unlisted musicians) record the titles "The Song Is You""Embraceable You""I Cover The Waterfront", and "Come Rain Or Come Shine" in New York City, New York.
+1955 - Pianist Joe Bushkin and His Orchestra (Abe Osser conducting unlisted musicians) record the titles "The Song Is You", "Embraceable You", "I Cover The Waterfront", and "Come Rain Or Come Shine" in New York City, New York.
 Capitol Records will issue all the songs on Bushkin's album "Midnight Rhapsody" (T 711).

 1955 - Ferlin Husky (on vocals) and His Hush Puppies (lineup unlisted) record the titles "I Can't Go On This Way", "Farther And Farther Apart", "I Dreamed Of An Old Love Affair", and "Hang Your Head In Shame" in Nashville, Tennessee.
 Capitol Records will issue all the titles on Husky's album "Songs Of The Home And Heart" (T 718).